ARM-software/arm-trusted-firmware/docs/components/granule-protection-tables-design.rst

 #.
 In systems that make use of the granule transition service, runtime
    firmware must call ``gpt_runtime_init`` to set up the data structures needed by the GTSI to find the tables and transition granules between PAS types.
+   The base address of bitlocks array and its size are provided to this function as arguments.
+These parameters are not used in case of a single spinlock for all GPT L1 table entries(``RME_GPT_BITLOCK_BLOCK`` is 0) and are passed as zero values.

 API Constraints
 ~~~~~~~~~~~~~~~